 7.2.4 Conflicts of interest, improper compensation, confidentiality, and unfair means

 The Institution of Engineers (India) is a statutory body overseeing and advancing engineering in India.
-It administers its own engineering examinations and has been at the forefront of establishing the national standards bodies in India.
+It administers its engineering examinations and has been at the forefront of establishing the national standards bodies in India.
 Its academic programme culminates in examinations that are equivalent to an engineering degree in India.
-Its Code of Ethics for Corporate Members was updated in 2004, containing an introduction, a preamble, the listing of eleven tenets, a general guidance that recognizes two key facts, followed by the application of these recognitions and tenets.
+Its Code of Ethics for Corporate Members was updated in 2004, containing an introduction, a preamble, the listing of eleven tenets, general guidance that recognizes two key facts, followed by the application of these recognitions and tenets.

 7.3.2 The tenets

 Members must utilise their knowledge and expertise for the welfare and benefit of the community without “any discrimination for sectional or private interest.
 Engineers must maintain the honour and dignity of the profession, acting only in the domains of their competence and acting with care, diligence and honesty, applying their knowledge and expertise in the interest of their employer or clients, not misrepresenting their qualification or experience.
 Members are required to inform their employers or clients of the environmental, economic, social or other consequences which may arise out of their actions.
-Further tenets include the rejection of unfair practices, ‘unavoidable damage to the ecosystem’, or damage to the professional reputation of fellow members or of the Institution.
+Further tenets include the rejection of unfair practices, ‘unavoidable damage to the ecosystem’, or damage to the professional reputation of fellow members of the Institution.

 7.3.3 General Guidance

 The tenets are based firstly on the recognition that the common tie that exists among humanity is such that the engineering profession derives its value from the people and must therefore have the highest regard for fairness, social justice and equality of opportunity.
-The second recognition is that the members hold a position of privilege in the community and are as such obliged to not misuse this position.
+The second recognition is that the members hold a position of privilege in the community and are, as such, obliged to not misuse this position.

 8. MAKING ETHICAL DECISIONS